A Sea of Possibilities: Paintings by Merion Estes 1971 to 2006

 RM: Did you feel you owed it to yourself to portray the darker side?

 ME: I wanted somehow to reflect world politics.
 This country is a prime destructor of human life.
 I’m just outraged by what has happened under the Bush regime.
 Certain images come to mind, including the first Gulf War with all the oil fields burning—all this mind-boggling destruction by human beings.
-It seems whereever our government goes we destroy the land.
+It seems wherever our government goes we destroy the land.
 I wanted to express the fear and anger I was feeling over these last six years.
 The first painting to deal with this was Storm Watch—all the birds are fleeing, the dark seas roil, a sense of fear and alarm are present.

 RM: It is such a discouraging time now, isn’t it?
 Is there any solace?